helmholtz-analytics/heat/contributing.md

 ## Contributing to HeAT

-Thanks for your interest in contributing to HeAT!
+Thank you for your interest in contributing to HeAT, we really appreciate your time and effort!
  * If you want to report a bug, or propose a new feature, you can file an [Issue](https://github.com/helmholtz-analytics/heat/issues/new/choose).
  * You can also get in touch with us on [Mattermost](https://mattermost-haf.fz-juelich.de/signup_email).
 You will need to register.
 Once you log in, you can introduce yourself on the `Town Square` channel, or get straight to the point in the `heat-discuss` channel.
  * To set up your environment for HeAT development, follow these [instructions](README.md#Hacking).
- * To submit your implementation of a bug fix or new feature, please follow the instructions below.
-We strongly recommend getting in touch with the core developers, either here on GitHub (by filing and/or commenting on an Issue) or on Mattermost (see above) before starting to work on a contribution.
+ * We strongly recommend getting in touch with the core developers, either here on GitHub (by filing and/or commenting on an Issue) or on [Mattermost](https://mattermost-haf.fz-juelich.de/signup_email), before starting to work on a contribution.
 We are a small team and it's good to know who is currently working on what.
+ * Our git workflow is described in a lot of detail [below](#developing-contributions).
+ * **TL;DR:**
+    1. `git add` and `git commit` as needed;
+    2. `git rebase -i master` to tidy up your commits;
+    3. `git push` to publish to the remote repository.

-*The following contribution guidelines are inspired by NumPy's contribution guidelines of the SciPy community.*
+*The following is based on the SciPy community's [Contributing to NumPy](https://numpy.org/doc/stable/dev/) guidelines.*

 #### Getting the Source Code